Inspector Hornleigh on Holiday

 Inspector Hornleigh on Holiday is a 1939 British detective film directed by Walter Forde and starring Gordon Harker, Alastair Sim and Linden Travers.
 It is the sequel to the 1938 film Inspector Hornleigh, and both films are based on the novels by Leo Grex.
 A third and final film, Inspector Hornleigh Goes To It, followed in 1941.

 Plot summary

-During a holiday by the British seaside, Inspector Hornleigh (Harker) and Sergeant Bingham (Sim) grow bored and turn their hand to investigating a local crime.
+During a holiday by the British seaside, Inspector Hornleigh and Sergeant Bingham grow bored and turn their hand to investigating a local crime.